 It has all the same points of interest as its “rivals” – a hill-top castle, vibrant local culture, an important historical role during the Napolean invasions, and equally-mouthwatering pastries – and, yet, it goes unnoticed.
 Surprised?
 Well, be the one to first discover it and report back to friends and family back home.

 17. Valletta (Malta)

-Valletta is not exactly a lesser-known European destination but this year it takes on the special role of European Capital of Culture, alongside the Dutch city of Leeuwarden.
+Valletta is not exactly a lesser-known European destination, but this year it takes on the special role of the European Capital of Culture, alongside the Dutch city of Leeuwarden.

-There is no shortage of attractions in Malta’s capital city so the real question here is not what do you want to see but how much time do you have on the island?
+There is no shortage of attractions in Malta’s capital city, so the real question here is not what you want to see but how much time you have on the island?